eosnetworkfoundation/product/cli/proposals/leap-util.md

-# Proposal for new command line tool “eosio-util”
+# Proposal for new command line tool “leap-util”

 Background
 ---
 Nodeos is getting cluttered with commands.
-These commands should be spun out into a separate utility eosio-util per:
+These commands should be spun out into a separate utility leap-util per:

 https://github.com/eosnetworkfoundation/mandel/issues/697

-More to that, we already have tools such eosio-blocklog containing all-blocklog functionality that should be integrated into one eosio-util tool for clarity and simplicity of use.
+More to that, we already have tools such eosio-blocklog containing all-blocklog functionality that should be integrated into one leap-util tool for clarity and simplicity of use.

 Having a single “entry point” to a maintenance tool hopefully will make it easier for users.

 Tool Proposal
 ---
-Proposed eosio-util tool should be a unified tool to manage all eosio executable services that will return to a command line upon execution.
+Proposed leap-util tool should be a unified tool to manage all eosio executable services that will return to a command line upon execution.
 This excludes any tasks requiring spawning background processes/daemons, listening to sockets/etc.
-Since unified tool should have ability to accept hierarchical command line arguments, it can be very similar to a very well knows Amazon “aws” command line tool, in particular: eosio-util [options] <command> <subcommand> [parameters] Potential examples of using this tool can be as follows (these are for illustration purpose only, not real examples to be implemented):
+Since unified tool should have ability to accept hierarchical command line arguments, it can be very similar to a very well knows Amazon “aws” command line tool, in particular: leap-util [options] <command> <subcommand> [parameters] Potential examples of using this tool can be as follows (these are for illustration purpose only, not real examples to be implemented):

-    eosio-util snapshot to-json -o snapshot.json
+    leap-util snapshot to-json -o snapshot.json
-    eosio-util blocklog vacuum –blocks-dir ./blocks
+    leap-util blocklog vacuum –blocks-dir ./blocks

     Where options are:
         -h [ --help ]                         Print this help message and exit.